 Kari Plog ’11, senior editor

-Kari previously spent five years working in nearly every corner of the newsroom at The News Tribune in Tacoma.
+Kari returned to PLU in January 2016.
+She previously spent five years working in nearly every corner of the newsroom at The News Tribune in Tacoma.
 Her experience spanned from sports and news copy editing and pagination to local government, communities and breaking news reporting.